hphelion/documentation/devplatform/1.2/windows/windows_overview.md

 Windows Server licensing for Windows DEAs and Windows SQL Server instances consists of two components:

 * Licensing agreements.
 These are paid contracts with Microsoft, which include the legal right to run a software package and support agreements.
-Since HOS is a <a href="http://www.windowsservercatalog.com/svvp.aspx">certified SSVP provider</a>, customers can use Microsoft support with their own licensing agreements.
+Since Helion OpenStack is a <a href="http://www.windowsservercatalog.com/svvp.aspx">certified SSVP provider</a>, customers can use Microsoft support with their own licensing agreements.
 * Activation.
 Your Windows instances can be activated by using your KVM server, or by connecting to the Windows instance directly using Remote Desktop, and providing product keys manually.

 For more information on licensing Windows Server, see <a href="https://www.microsoft.com/en-us/licensing/product-licensing/windows-server-2012-r2.aspx">Windows Server 2012 Volume Licensing</a>, or contact your Microsoft licensing representative.